SolarFramework/Sample-FiducialMarker/README.md

 ### Plugin

-You should have bundle every required libraries in your Unity project (`./Assets/Plugins`).
+You should have bundle every required librairy in your Unity project (`./Assets/Plugins`).
 Then from Unity Gameobject *PipelineLoader* you can load your configuration file for the fiducial pipeline.
 You can directly edit parameters from Unity Editor's inspector.

 ## Contact